2018 Under Secretary for Health Award

 Research news highlights and deadlines for grant and paper submissions

-- HSR&D Researchers in Residence.
-Under the VA National Researchers in Residence Program, HSR&D has funded five VA researchers to spend time in clinical programs or VISN offices to help with analysis and to bring research knowledge to policy and program planning.
+- HSR&D Researchers and Evaluators in Residence.
+HSR&D has funded five VA researchers to spend time in clinical programs or VISN offices to help with analysis and to bring research knowledge to policy and program planning.

 Papers, briefs, and other recent work by or featuring HSR&D investigators

-- The July 2018 and November 2018 issues of the Quality Enhancement Research Initiative eNews are now available on the QUERI website.
+- QUERI eNEWS.
+The July 2019 issue of the Quality Enhancement Research Initiative eNews is now available on the QUERI website.
+This issue focuses on implementation and strategies to informed evidence-based policy..

 - Veterans Perspectives.
-HSR&D's monthly publication Veterans' Perspectives highlights research conducted by QUERI (Quality Enhancement Research Initiative) investigators, showcasing the importance of research for Veterans—and the importance of Veterans for research.
+HSR&D’s monthly publication Veterans’ Perspectives highlights research conducted by showcasing the importance of research for Veterans—and the importance of Veterans for research.

-- Management eBriefs and Evidence Briefs.
-HSR&D's Evidence-Based Synthesis Program provides syntheses of targeted healthcare topics of particular importance to VA managers and policymakers.
-The following reports were recently published:
+- Evidence Synthesis Reports.
+HSR&D’s Evidence Synthesis Program provides syntheses of targeted healthcare topics of particular importance to VA managers and policymakers.
+The following reports and briefs were recently published:

 - HSR&D Monthly Spotlight.
 The HSR&D website publishes a monthly feature highlighting ongoing and recently concluded HSR&D- and QUERI-funded investigations focused on a single topic.
 The following topics have been recently featured: